 Were you injured in a car that was involved in an accident with a much larger vehicle?
-As the occupant of a passenger vehicle, you could be entitled to financial recovery from the at-fault driver of the truck, bus, or other large vehicle that collided with your passenger car.
+As the occupant of a passenger vehicle, you could be entitled to financial recovery from the at-fault driver of the truck, bus, or another large vehicle that collided with your passenger car.
 That means the at-fault driver could be compelled to pay your medical expenses and compensate you for the pain and suffering caused by your injuries.

-In addition to these expenses, you might also be able to collect compensation for income you lose if your injuries prevent you from doing your job.
+In addition to these expenses, you might also be able to collect compensation for the income you lose if your injuries prevent you from doing your job.
 To be successful, you must meet certain criteria (and may have to comply with Ohio’s statute of limitations).

 Collect Compensation After a Vehicle Collision in Columbus

 Ohio State Highway Patrol statistics report that 58,231 vehicle accidents led to 2,005 serious injuries and 563 fatalities in 2021.
 If you were injured in a car accident like any of these, you deserve financial compensation for your injuries.
 There are also financial consequences for the at-fault driver if a member of your family was injured or killed in a collision with a much larger vehicle.